Chart Color Schemes

 Residential development activity is lower than average in Nailsworth according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Nailsworth averaged around 2 new dwelling approvals each year.
-Over the past five financial years, between FY-21 and FY-25, an estimated 13 homes were approved, with 2 more so far in FY-26.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Nailsworth averaged around 1 new dwelling approval per year.
+Between FY-21 and FY-25, an estimated 9 homes were approved, with 2 more in FY-26.
+This resulted in approximately 5.8 people moving to the area annually for each dwelling built over those five years.

 Frequently Asked Questions - Development